drrcastro/Leafcanwifi/README.md

 # Leafcanwifi
 Connecting a Nissan leaf to a wifi network to check soc

+ze0 and aze0 are untested, all versions available.
+Older cars could be connected next to the driver footwell.

 It will connect to your wifi after you insert the desired ip, ssdi and pass... or create a network for you to connect.

 Using esphome, based on the idea of this page: